 In our work, we’ve often been asked to help develop business partnerships and sponsorship opportunities.
 While many other business objectives remain possible, here are ten distinctive objectives that deal with customer growth.
 Each focuses on helping business to woo customers—a common business goal.
 Each provides high value to growing concerns.
 Each provides the opportunity for you to jointly design customized ways to meet the objective.

 1. Move a potential customer from never having heard a business name to recognizing it with a prompt.

-2.You can move a potential customer from never having heard a name to recognizing it without a prompt.
+2. Move a potential customer from never having heard a name to recognizing it without a prompt.

-10. You can encourage repeat business.
+10. Stimulate repeat business.

 As you develop partnerships, offer some or all of these objectives at different cost ranges instead of the classic but weary bronze, silver gold opportunities.
 Help your partner to choose their objective.
 Then decide what you will do jointly to help them meet the objective and the efforts total cost.